Donald Trump Blasts MSBNC Host Joy-Ann Reid In Another Twitter Attack, Says She ‘Has No Talent’

-President Donald Trump lashed out at MSNBC host Joy-Ann Reid in a tweet Saturday morning, claiming that the host had no talent and that he had no idea who the journalist was.
+President Donald Trump lashed out at MSNBC host Joy-Ann Reid in a tweet Saturday morning, claiming that the host had no talent and that he had no idea who she was.

 In the tweet, which was sent to the president’s 64.3 million followers just after 9 a.m. on Saturday morning, Trump lashed out at the MSBNC host, claiming that he didn’t even know who the television personality was.